Brian Mulroney: Honours

-According to Canadian protocol, as a former Prime Minister, he is styled "The Right Honourable" for life.
+According to Canadian protocol, upon becoming prime minister, he was styled "The Right Honourable" for life.

 Honorary degrees

-Brian Mulroney has received several honorary degrees, including:
+Brian Mulroney received several honorary degrees, including:

 Order of Canada Citation

 Mulroney was appointed a Companion of the Order of Canada on May 6, 1998.
 His citation reads:

 As the eighteenth Prime Minister of Canada, he led the country for nine consecutive years.
 His accomplishments include, among others, the signing of the Free Trade Agreement with the United States, the North American Free Trade Agreement with Mexico and the United States, and the Acid Rain Treaty.
 In other international activities, he assumed the leadership of the Commonwealth countries against apartheid in South Africa and was appointed Co-chair of the United Nations' World Summit for Children.
 Fiscal reform, important environmental initiatives and employment equity were also highlights of his political career.

 Other awards

-In 2018 Mulroney was inducted into the Canadian Disability Hall of Fame and was awarded the George Bush Award for Excellence in Public Service.
+In 2018, Mulroney was inducted into the Canadian Disability Hall of Fame and was awarded the George Bush Award for Excellence in Public Service.